TokSuite: Measuring the Impact of Tokenizer Choice on Language Model Behavior: Introduction

-To test how tokenization choices affect model behavior, we introduce a novel benchmark\footnote{\benchmarklink} with approximately 5,000 samples.
+\textit{To what extent does linguistic variety and the resulting changes in tokenization affect the consistency of model performance?} Our second contribution is \toksuite benchmark, a novel benchmark of approximately 5,000 samples specifically designed to target use cases where real-world linguistic variations alter tokenization despite identical semantic meaning.
 Since the effect of different tokenizers can vary across languages~\citep{ali2024tokenizer, dang2024tokenization, seo2025does}, our benchmark includes five orthographically and morphologically diverse languages: English (\eng), Turkish (\tur), Italian (\ita), Farsi (\far), and Mandarin Chinese (\zho).
 Specifically, Farsi uses Arabic script and presents unique challenges in which the same text can be represented by optional diacritics.
 Mandarin Chinese is a logographic and isolating language. \toksuite also covers its romanization through Pinyin, the Chinese Phonetic Alphabet, and errors relating to it, which is rarely found in the training data but is an essential part of daily communication.
 Turkish is an agglutinative language with six additional letters in its alphabet and rich in grammar that severely impacts word form and tokenization.
-Italian is representative of fusional Latin languages with complex inflectional patterns and accents. \fix
+Italian is representative of fusional Latin languages with complex inflectional patterns and accents.

 Our benchmark includes 40 ``canonical'' multiple-choice text completion questions translated into all five languages.
 Each question has different perturbed versions manually curated by native speakers that reflect real-world changes users might make.
-For example, we test what happens when visually identical characters have different Unicode values (e.g., replacing Latin ``a'' with Cyrillic ``a''), when users type Turkish text with English keyboards (causing ``ş'' to become ``s''), when Farsi text includes or omits optional accent marks, and when regular text uses special Unicode formatting such as enclosed characters.
+For example, we test what happens when visually identical characters have different Unicode values (e.g., replacing Latin ``a'' with Cyrillic ``a''), when users type Turkish text with English keyboards (causing ``\c{s}'' to become ``s''), when Farsi text includes or omits optional accent marks, and when regular text uses special Unicode formatting such as enclosed characters.
 We also add two specialized benchmarks: an elementary school math dataset and a science, technology, engineering, and mathematics (STEM) dataset, respectively, with 20 and 44 ``canonical'' technical questions alongside targeted perturbations.
 This multi-domain approach allows us to assess tokenizer performance across general, mathematical, and scientific content.